-Last Update: 30 January 2017
+Last Update: January 22nd, 2021

-(1) This Data Processing Agreement describes how zenloop will Process Survey Recipient Data that you provide to us in connection with your use of our Services, in accordance with the requirements of Data Protection Laws.
+(2) Subject matter of Agreement.
+This Data Processing Agreement describes how zenloop will Process Survey Recipient Data that you provide to us in connection with your use of our Services, in accordance with the requirements of Data Protection Laws.

-(2) In case of any conflict, the provisions of this Data Processing Agreement shall take precedence over the provisions of the Agreement.
+(3) Conflicts.
+In case of any conflict, the provisions of this Data Processing Agreement shall take precedence over the provisions of the Agreement.

 (1) "Agreement" means the agreement between you and zenloop relating to the provision of our Services, as set forth in our Terms of Service.